srmagura/iti-react/README.md

 # @interface-technologies/webpack-config

+**This is a legacy package not to be used in new projects.** I may resurrect it at some point.

 Exports a `getWebpackConfig` function that returns a Webpack configuration object, except the `entry` key which you need to set yourself.